 Are you open to change?
 To help?
 Are you coachable?
 If not, your alien encounter might not go so well.
 It’s easy to decree, “Be more open.”
 It’s much harder to actually do that, especially if you have shy, cautious or defensive tendencies.
-Following are three powerful techniques for opening your heart, mind and life to change.
+Following are three powerful techniques for opening your heart, mind and life to change:

 When we feel threatened, our defenses immediately go up.
 To protect our self-esteem, we may deny our faults and find many in others.
 If your work team wins a pitch, for example, you might assume it was because of your own hard work and strategy.
-If you lose, though, it’s natural to blame the failing on your teammates’ laziness or your client’s lack of vision.
+If you lose, though, it’s easy to blame the failure on your teammates’ laziness or your client’s lack of vision.

-The students whose values were affirmed by writing about the value’s importance did better on the test and reacted to harsh error signals (WRONG!) with less stress.
+The students whose values were affirmed by writing about the value’s importance did better on the test and reacted to harsh error signals (Wrong!) with less stress.
 The participants who had been asked to undermine their values showed greater signs of neurological distress when they made mistakes, causing them to perform even worse.

 Legault concluded that through self-affirmation, “people can anchor their sense of self in their broader view of the self as good, and there is less need to defend against the threat.
 Rather, they can focus on the demands of the situation, setting aside the need to protect their ego.”